 Robyn Kahukiwa

-Robyn Kahukiwa (Ngāti Porou, Te Aitanga-a-Hauiti, Ngāti Hau, Ngāti Konohi, Te Whānau-a-Ruataupare, Te Whānau-a-Te Aotawarirangi) (b.1938) is one of one of Aotearoa New Zealand’s foremost Māori women artists living today.
-In her work she aims to give Māori an accessible, contemporary reflection of their culture.
+Robyn Kahukiwa (Ngāti Porou, Te Aitanga-a-Hauiti, Ngāti Hau, Ngāti Konohi, Te Whānau-a-Ruataupare, Te Whānau-a-Te Aotawarirangi) was one of one of Aotearoa New Zealand’s foremost Māori women artists.
+In her work she aimed to give Māori an accessible, contemporary reflection of their culture.

-Her work often deals with themes of colonialism and the dispossession of indigenous people, motherhood and blood-ties, social custom and mythology.
-She is a strong advocate for Māori rights and the mana of Māori women.
+Her work often dealt with themes of colonialism and the dispossession of indigenous people, motherhood and blood-ties, social custom and mythology.
+She was a strong advocate for Māori rights and the mana of Māori women.
 In 2011, she was awarded with the Te Tohu Toi Kē Award from Te Waka Toi, the Māori arm of Creative New Zealand.

 See also: